This piece was written in partnership with Expedia.ca – recommendations and opinions are Modern Hiker’s.

 Located just a bit north of Banff townsite, Sunshine Meadows spends most of its life during the year as a premiere ski resort straddling the border between Alberta and British Columbia … but in the summer and fall when snow has melted away, the resort comes to life as a must-see destination for hikers.

 You can drive in or take a shuttle from Banff, and from the bottom of the ski lift you can take a long and monotonous hike up the dirt road to the trailhead or just spring for a ride on the shuttle bus to spend more time hiking in the good scenery.
+In the summer, they also offer scenic-gondola rides as well!

 There are tons of hiking options once you arrive at the upper trailhead, but for a good ‘lay of the land sampler’ we recommend a 7.4 mile figure-eight loop that rings Grizzly, Larix, and stunning Rock Isle Lake, where you’ll have commanding backdrops of the seemingly never-ending Canadian Rockies past the dense forests of pine and larch.